-- We recognise that staff working in the school who have become involved with a child who has suffered harm, or appears to be likely to suffer harm may find the situation stressful and upsetting; - We will support such staff by providing an opportunity to talk through their anxieties with the Designated Safeguarding Lead and to seek further support.
-This could be provided by another trusted colleague, Occupational Health, and/or a representative of a professional body or trade union, as appropriate; - We have adopted the ODST guidance on conduct for staff at our school.
-This forms part of staff induction.
-We understand that staff should have access to advice on the boundaries of appropriate behaviour; - We recognise that our Designated Person(s) should have access to support and appropriate workshops, courses or meetings as organised by the LA. - 16.
-Allegations against staff - All staff should take care not to place themselves in a vulnerable position with a child.
+- All staff (including supply staff and volunteers) should take care not to place themselves in a vulnerable position with a child.
 It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults; - We understand that a child or young person may make an allegation against a member of staff.
 If such an allegation is made, the member of staff receiving the allegation will immediately inform the Headteacher or the most senior member of staff available; - The manager on all such occasions will discuss the content of the allegation with the Designated Officer for the Local Authority (LADO), before taking any action.